jatin7/dse-graph-northwind-database/README.md

 # Get The Northwind data
 There is some reference documentation on Kryo data imports here: http://docs.datastax.com/en/latest-dse/datastax_enterprise/graph/dgl/dglGRYO.html?hl=kryo

-Download the Northwind database data file to your machine from: https://github.com/dkuppitz/sql2gremlin/blob/master/assets/northwind.kryo
+If you didn't clone the repo you'll need to download the Northwind database data file to your machine from: https://github.com/dkuppitz/sql2gremlin/blob/master/assets/northwind.kryo

 # Create a DSE Graphloader mapping file